8 Different Supply Chain Careers: What Are Your Options?

 Ready to take the next step and learn more about supply chain management training?
 You don’t need a university degree to get your career off the ground.

 At Herzing College, we offer an accelerated 12-month supply chain management program that includes a six-week internship.
-This training is available both on campus and online.
+This training is delivered online.

 The supply chain management program is taught by highly experienced professionals and focuses on the practical skills and knowledge required for entry-level jobs.